sakhawat-shn/graph-plotter/README.md

 # graph-plotter
-A non-linear graph plotter using C programming language.
+A linear/non-linear graph plotter using C programming language.